26 Amazing Hidden Gems in Rome You Won’t Find in a Guidebook

 21. Caravaggio’s Paintings

-Apart from major museums and galleries, tourists can see Caravaggio’s artwork in three locations.
-One is San Luigi dei Francesi where three paintings are on display depicting the life of St Matthew.
 The second is Basilica di Sant’Agostino where one can see the Madonna di Loreto.
 Third is the Basilica di Santa Maria del Popolo where his more famous pieces reside – The Conversion of St. Paul and the Crucifixion of Saint Peter.

 22. Via Appia Antica – Appian Way

 Built in 312 BC, it is one of the oldest and longest roads in Rome.
 It is 563 km or 350 miles.
 The road is lined with tombs, among them Christian catacombs such as San Domitilla, San Sebastian, and the famous tomb of Cecilia Metella.
-The road has important historical significance like the failed slave revolution of 73 BC led by Spartacus where approximately 6000 slaves were crucified on 130 miles of the Appian Way.
-We recommend exploring by bicycle for a 20 km (12,5 miles) ride to pass countless sights that’ll surprise you and see a completely new side of Rome.

 23. Columbarium of Pomponius Hylas

 Since it was forbidden to bury the dead within Rome’s city walls, many monuments were built along the main roads leading into the city.
-As was the case for the Columbarium of Pomponius Hylas, located near the Via Appia (next on our list).
-Dating back to the 1st Century, this tomb for urns was only discovered in 1830 (as you see, we take the term ‘hidden gems in Rome’ quite serious).
-A steep stairs takes you down to this ancient space, filled with colorful art works.
-It’s so rare to visit, you can only go down on a guided tour, available at nearby Museo dello Mura.
+This was the case for the Columbarium of Pomponius Hylas, located near the Via Appia (next on our list).

 Address: Via di Porta Latina, 14, 00179 Roma RM